 2) Zillow Flex

-Zillow Flex is another real estate leads paid at closing service, which is active in only a few selected markets, such as Pueblo, CO, Fort Collins, CO, Norwich, CT, New Haven CT, Phoenix, AZ, and Atlanta, GA.
+Zillow Flex is another real estate leads paid at closing service, active in only a few selected markets, such as Pueblo, CO; Fort Collins, CO; Norwich, CT; New Haven, CT; Phoenix, AZ; and Atlanta, GA.

-You can use this service as a Zillow Premier Agent or as a broker client.
+You can use this service as a Zillow Premier Agent or broker client.

-If you are not a Premier Agent, you can put yourself on a sort of waiting list.
+You can get on a waiting list if you are not a Premier Agent.
 Zillow calls it an interest list.

 As an agent using this service, you will have to update Zillow about your progress toward a closing.

-Once you close, you will need to pay a 35% referral fee (source).
+Once you close, you must pay a 20 to 35% referral fee (source).

 You can learn more about Zillow Flex here.